 Since that first trip to Vilnius we have performed extensively in Europe, Russia, Israel, China, Korea and the United States and won prizes at various international competitions (1. prize International S. Vainiunas Chamber Music Competition, Lithuania - 1. prize Salieri-Zinetti International Chamber Music Competition, Italy - 1. prize Orlando Competition, The Netherlands - 2. prize Gianni Bergamo Award Competition, Switzerland).
 Debuts at the Salzburg Chambermusic Festival, the New York Chamber Music Festival and the Concertgebouw in Amsterdam followed.
 In March 2017 we made an extensive tour through China and Korea, as well as Israel.
 In April 2017 we released our debut CD, with works by Borodin and Taneyev, for Naxos Records.
-A second CD, with works by Lera Auerbach and Shostakovich, will come out in November.
+A second CD, with works by Lera Auerbach and Shostakovich has just been released to international acclaim.
 We travel the world and explore music with 6 ears, 6 hands and 96 strings, but with one common factor: a love for chamber music.

 Gerard Spronk, violin